iamparthshrimali/StudentRecord/README.md

 Delete button
-  ->Delete button will be look disable unless and until you select atleast one  of the checkbox ->Delete button won't redirect the page to delete page until atleas one checkbox is selected ->Delete button's innertext will be changed to delete all when select all is checked
+  ->Delete button will be look disable unless and until you select atleast one  of the checkbox ->Delete button won't redirect the page to delete page until atleast one checkbox is selected ->Delete button's innertext will be changed to delete all when select all is checked or every checkbox is checked

-Addform(Tried to make it as most similar to modal) ->validations like
+Addform(Tried to make it as most similar to modal) ->validations are given like
         ->none of the field should be empty
         ->the id which is entered in AddForm is checked by javascript , so user will unable to add the data with the same id